nus-cs2103/website-base/admin/exams.md

   %%Reason: to prevent students delaying the start of part 3 to gain extra drawing time.%%
 * You _may_ modify your UML diagrams _after_ you have started part 3 on Examplify.<br>
   %%Reminder: diagrams are not graded.%%
-* The _Exam Reference PDF_ file in this part will also include a copy of part 2 questions, in case you want to refer to them again during part 2 %%e.g., to check your diagram against the code given in the question%%.
+* You will be able to view part 2 questions through the Examplify PDF attachment, in case you want to refer to them again during part 3 %%e.g., to check your diagram against the code given in the question%%.
 {% endif %}

 </div>